Frequently Asked Questions about Pardee RAND

 - What if I do have a strong quantitative orientation?

-- Will I be able to get credit for graduate coursework I've already completed?
+- Do you accept transfer credits, or can I request a waiver for graduate coursework I've already completed?

 - What is the core curriculum?